Information Literacy Awards will be presented to the top presenters demonstrating an excellence in information literacy through either:

 Prizes awarded will be $150 for first place, $100 for second place, and up to five $50 honorable mentions.

-Poster creation workshops in April will provide more information about the awards and tools for effective poster design.
+Presentation creation workshops in April will provide more information about the awards and tools for effective presentation design.
 Please stop by the library or contact a librarian if you have any questions.